markvelous/fabot/README.md

 >Bot is still a work in progress ...

-In consideration of the iron fist of [CSA](https://www.csa.gov.sg/), this bot has not been deployed live (yet) and is used to demonstrate the understanding of the subject for the fulfilment of SGBT4 (...I know)
+In consideration of the iron fist of [CSA](https://www.csa.gov.sg/), this bot has not been deployed live (yet) and is used to demonstrate the understanding of the subject for the fulfilment of SGBT4 `(...
+I know)`

 This demo shows the bot in action on a forked ethereum mainnet.